Want to see more traffic from the blog post you’ve poured blood, sweat, tears (and cash) into?

 1. A click-worthy headline

-The first blog post element you’ll need to create a killer post is a click-worthy title.
+The first blog post element you’ll need to create a killer blog post is a click-worthy headline.
 After all, that’s how you’ll draw attention to your site in the first place.

 - Use powerful words like ‘successful,’ ‘proven’ or ‘skyrocket’